Bug report #8636

 SQL: INSERT INTO "t2"("col_1","col_2") VALUES (?,?)

 The bug seems to be related to use of QVariant::LongLong as int type in the spatialite data provider, revision 2f2e0880.

 To reproduce the problem.
 Download attached sample data and project, start editing session for any of the layers t2, t5 or t6 and notice how adding features will fail.

 And fixes the NoGeometry behavior

 #2 Updated by Josef Källgården over 6 years ago

 Yes it is a regression since 1.8, see attached db which contains one table - features can be added in qgis 1.8 but neither with 2.0 nor master.

 It does happen on both 2.0 and master (I only found 'master' in the list for affected version).

-#4 Updated by Bertrand Roux almost 6 years ago
+#4 Updated by Bertrand Roux over 6 years ago

 I have the same issue but on all integer fields.